- All News

 As most students know, spring is prime time for internships: searches, resume revisions, and endless applications.
 At this point resources provided by the group administrators become more critical than ever.

-Internship Program Coordinator Jessica hopes groups will ease the search process for students, pointing to the “opt in” function of the feature, a process that brings opportunities directly to students rather than requiring them to perform searches themselves.
+Government, Policy, and the Arts Coordinator Jessica hopes groups will ease the search process for students, pointing to the “opt in” function of the feature, a process that brings opportunities directly to students rather than requiring them to perform searches themselves.

 “It’s almost a ‘set it and forget it’ type of thing,” Jessica says.
 “A couple times a week, group members get alerts from us with internship opportunities that are opening up in a field they’re interested in.
 That’s helpful for students, especially because their time is so valuable.”